bwaidelich/Neos.Cqrs/Tutorial.md

 * A Notification was sent to a Channel
 * A Reminder Email was sent

-For a final version there would probably be more Event types (there is currently no way to *unsubscribe* users from a Channel for example).
+For a final version there would probably be more Events (there is currently no way to *unsubscribe* users from a Channel for example).
 But for the sake of simplicity we stick to the six above for this tutorial.

 ## Milestone 1